ChuuniMage/krzysztophor/utilities/argUtils.md

 The first function, `extractNumbersForId` is unchanged from the initial commit:
 - The function returns undefined if given an undefined input, to prevent crash if given an undefined input.
-- A regular expression is defined to match digits, numbers from 0-9.
+- `regExForDigits`, is defined, a regular expression is defined to match numerals from 0-9.
 - The `match` method on string objects returns an array of characters that fit the regular expression's parameters
 - If the array is not null, then it returns a string formed from the `parsedInput`, with the `join()` method.